MEK2200 – Continuum Mechanics

 Schedule, syllabus and examination date

-MEK2200 gives an introduction to continuum mechanics and the mathematical description of forces, stresses and deformations in viscous fluids and elastic materials.
+Then course gives an introduction to continuum mechanics and the mathematical description of forces, stresses and deformations in viscous fluids and elastic materials.
 The course focuses on the stress tensor, Cauchy’s stress-strain relations, deformations and strain.
 We study Hooke’s law for elastic matter, Newton’s law of friction in fluids, as well as simple viscoelastic models (stress-strain relations).
 We consider the derivation of fundamental equations of motion and conservation equations.

-- you will have knowledge about fundamental equations of conservation and motion in viscous fluids and elastic materials
+- will have knowledge about fundamental equations of conservation and motion in viscous fluids and elastic materials

-- you will have knowledge about the stress tensor and its significance for the mathematical description of viscous fluids and elastic materials
+- will have knowledge about the stress tensor and its significance for the mathematical description of viscous fluids and elastic materials

-- you will have knowledge about Hooke’s law for elastic materials, Newton’s law of friction for fluids and similar models for viscoelastic fluids
+- will have knowledge about Hooke’s law for elastic materials, Newton’s law of friction for fluids and similar models for viscoelastic fluids

-- you will master index and vector notation
+- will master index and vector notation

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.